pebblecode/pebblecode.github.io/_posts/2016-05-31-bacon-beacon.md

 #### Our Process
 We split the team into two strands.
 The development team got to work on reading locations from iBeacons, while the design team worked on the user experience.

 The development team explored a range of possible options before settling on a native android app.
-This would allow access the bluetooth and compass capabilities of the phone.
-The process was frought with struggles to accurately read information in a room littered with different beacons.
-They persevered, and by the end of the day, they were able to get the device to point at different beacons.
+This would allow access to the bluetooth and compass capabilities of the phone.
+The process of pinpointing the nearest beacon didn't run as smoothly as planned.
+Thankfully, with perseverance, by the end of the day they were able to get the device to point at different beacons.
 Unfortunately, time ran out before any navigational guidance could be integrated.

-Meanwhile the design team produced a set of wireframes, created an animation to visualise the experience of the app, and put together a quick marketing site.
+Meanwhile the design team produced a set of wireframes, created an animation to visualise the experience of the app, and put together a marketing site.

 ![App wireframes](/img/posts/2016-05-31-bacon-beacon/bacon-wireframes.png)